vorpalnet/blade/proto/webrtc/README.md

 server offers in the `200 OK` and the caller's answer is read out of the `ACK` — `MediaCallflow.answerWithLateMedia`, on `SdpPortManager.generateSdpOffer()`.
 No new machinery was needed: `Callflow.sendResponse` already delivers the ACK to a continuation.

+This is the one path where `call.established` and `call.connected` are genuinely far apart, and the only one where the ACK can arrive owing an answer it does not carry — hence `negotiated: false`.

+**Late media always anchors, and cannot be made to work without a media server.** Having the browser offer instead, so an install with no 309 driver could take these calls, was considered and rejected: late media is a third-party-call-control pattern browsers never originate, so the caller is a phone or a trunk, and the answer coming back in the `ACK` is plain RTP with no `a=fingerprint`.
+A browser will not complete media against it — the same dead end the pass-through path already fails fast on.
+On this call shape the media server is not a convenience; it is the only party present that can speak to both ends.
+Without a driver installed the gateway refuses with `503` and says so by name in the log.

+## What a call puts on the event bus

+A WebRTC call used to be invisible to analytics.
+This servlet extends `AsyncSipServlet` rather than `B2buaServlet`, so none of the publishers that live in `InitialInvite` and `Terminate` ever ran for it, and a browser call left no trace in any report.

+It now publishes the framework's own six call facts — `callStarted`, `callAnswered`, `callConnected`, `callCompleted`, `callAbandoned`, `callDeclined` — which `BladeEventTypes.forEventName` maps onto the canonical `org.vorpal.blade.call.*` types.
+Reusing them is the point: one subscription gets browser calls and phone calls together, with no webrtc-specific clause, and the payload is `AnalyticsEventMapper`'s shape rather than a second dialect that merely resembles it.

+Two things are worth knowing before reading a report:

+- **Every fact carries a `leg` attribute**, `inbound` or `outbound`.
+A browser-to-browser call is one call that crosses this application twice — out through `OutboundFromBrowser`, back in through `InboundToBrowser` via the location service — and the second leg inherits the first's `X-Vorpal-ID`.
+Both legs publish under the same correlator, source and application name; `leg` is the only thing that tells them apart.
+- **`analytics.enabled` is the switch, not `events.enabled`.** `AsyncSipServlet` stands the publisher up on either, but `SettingsManager.collecting()` — which decides whether a fact is built at all — reads only `analytics`.
+Setting `events.enabled` alone yields a live bus connection carrying no `call.*` facts, and session events whose `appStartedAt` was never populated.
+The shipped sample fills in the selectors and leaves the switch off, the way every other BLADE application samples itself.

+- **A CANCEL is observed, not answered.** A caller who gives up while the browser is still ringing arrives as a CANCEL, which reaches an `expectRequest` expectation rather than a callflow — `chooseCallflow` answers only initial INVITEs.
+The handler publishes `callAbandoned`, stops the browser ringing and frees the media, and deliberately sends no
+  response: the container issues the `200 OK` to the CANCEL and the `487` to the INVITE itself.
+That is the same reason `Terminate` guards its own `sendResponse` down to BYE only.
+Sending one here would be a second response to a transaction the container has already finished.

+The browser signaling protocol is a separate channel and keeps its own short, imperative names.
+Seven of those are commands a client sends (`call.offer`, `call.hangup`, …), and the bus grammar is deliberately facts-not-commands, so a reverse-DNS name on an imperative would describe it wrongly. `BladeEventTypes.forEventName` is the sanctioned bridge between the two conventions.

 ## Deployment requirements